The Crabfish: Variants

 "Johnny Daddlum" is the Irish version of this song.
-There are variants in which the coarse language is more clear-cut than in others.
+There are some variants in which the coarse language is more clear-cut than in others, and other variants where the language is masked with another word yet implied through the rhyme.
 In some variants the wife is pregnant, having previously told her husband about her craving to eat crabfish meat.